arnholm/cpde_utils/README.md

 CPDE is a C++ cross platform development environment based on the Code::Blocks IDE and build system.
 CPDE  depends on [wxWidgets](https://www.wxwidgets.org/) and [boost](http://www.boost.org/).
 CPDE supports Windows (MSVC compiler) and Linux.

+See [Code::Blocks configuration of MSVC compiler tools and Windows SDK](doc/toolchain/CodeBlocks_MSVC_setup.pdf) for a description of how to configure Code::Blocks for CPDE using a MSVC compiler on Windows.

 ## cpde_utils applications
 * **cpde_pwiz** - Wizard application to generate a new CPDE-style Code::Blocks project
   * can be run independently or used via the Code::Blocks Tools menu